knetikmedia/knetikcloud-csharp-net20-client/docs/GamificationLevelingApi.md

 <a name="getuserlevel"></a>
 # **GetUserLevel**
-> ModelUserLevelingResource GetUserLevel (int? userId, string name)
+> UserLevelingResource GetUserLevel (int? userId, string name)

 Get a user's progress for a given level schema